- Christian woman loves my Lord and His Church.Have lived in Texas Indiana, Tennessee Home state is KY

 From where I sit I can see one chair pulled

 Green-yellow heavy orbs with golden-brown mottling are bending the boughs of the Keefer pear tree.
 The Honey bees are still in abundance even though they are moving sluggishly in the cool late autumn days.
-They love the pears and guard them stringently.
+They love the pears and guard them faithfully.

 The Keefers are not the prettiest of fruit they are large, hard, yet juicy.
 They soften long after hitting the ground.
 The time comes when I can wait no longer and with my husband wielding the